 The Honours component includes advanced material in intermediate microeconomics.
 It builds on material that students have studied in Microeconomics 2, and is more mathematical (using basic calculus).
-It gives the students a head start for Microeconomics 3, as well as optional economics units - with topics drawn from public finance, international economics, welfare economics and cost benefit analysis.
+Lectures will include topics drawn from public finance, international economics, welfare economics and cost benefit analysis, such as

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Prescribed TextsThere is no prescribed text.
 A detailed outline, reading list and the associated readings for each topic will be placed on the course wattle web site